 We have the power to build a new consensus, which rejects killing as a method for achieving results.
 And we can look forward to a time when the wholesale slaughter of animals in shelters is viewed as a cruel aberration of the past.
 We have a choice.
 We can fully, completely, and without reservation embrace No Kill as our future.
 Or we can continue to legitimize the two-pronged strategy of failure: adopt a few and kill the rest.
 It is a choice which history has thrown upon us.
 We are the generation that questioned the killing.
 We are the generation that has discovered how to stop it.
 Will we be the generation that does?

 “Sometimes it falls upon a generation to be great.
 We can be that great generation.”

-Redemption is the story of animal sheltering in the United States, a movement that was born of compassion and then lost its way.
-It is the story of the “No Kill” movement, which says we can and must stop the killing.
+This is the story of animal sheltering, which was born of compassion and then lost its way.
+It is the story of the No Kill movement, which says we can and must stop the killing.
+It is about heroes and villains, betrayal and redemption.
 And it is about a social movement as noble and just as those that have come before.
 But most of all, it is a story about believing in the community and trusting in the power of compassion.